arangodb/docs-hugo/site/content/3.11/develop/drivers/integrations/spring-data-arangodb/reference/mapping/_index.md

 ## Invoking conversion manually

-In order to invoke entity serialization and deserialization to and from `VPackSlice` manually, you can inject an instance of `ArangoConverter` and respectively call the methods `write` and `read` on it, e.g.:
+In order to invoke entity serialization and deserialization to and from Jackson `JsonNode` manually, you can inject an instance of `ArangoConverter` and respectively call the methods `write` and `read` on it, e.g.:

 ```java